Earl of Sandwich

+The twelfth and current Earl succeeded his father in 2025.
+Lord Sandwich is known for his philanthropy, and was once Director at the MetFilm School.

-The family seat is today at Mapperton in Dorset.
+Today the family seat is at Mapperton in Dorset.
 From the 17th century until the 1960s, the family also owned Hinchingbrooke House in Huntingdonshire, now a school, from which the title Viscount Hinchingbrooke was derived.

 Some historical papers of the family and its Hinchingbrooke estate are held by Cambridgeshire Archives and Local Studies at the County Record Office in Huntingdon.